David and Catherine Birnie: Crimes

 Over a period of five weeks, the Birnies abducted five women and girls aged between 15 and 31.
 All the victims except for one were raped at the couple's residence at 3 Moorhouse Street and subsequently murdered.
 The sole exception was their final victim, who escaped the day after her abduction and led police back to the Birnie house, thus ending their crime spree.

 Victims

 Mary Neilson

 Twenty-two-year-old Mary Neilson, a psychology student at the University of Western Australia and part-time delicatessen worker, met David at the car wrecker's shop where he worked.
-David offered to sell Neilson some cheap tires for her car and subsequently gave her his phone number.
+David offered to sell Neilson some cheap tyres for her car and subsequently gave her his phone number.
 Upon visiting Moorhouse Street on 6 October 1986, Neilson was gagged, chained to a bed, and raped by David while Catherine observed.
 She was then taken to Gleneagle, near Albany Highway in Bedfordale, where she was raped again and strangled with a nylon cord.
-David then stabbed her thinking that it would speed up her decomposition as he "read that in a book somewhere."
-Catherine joined him in burying Neilson in a shallow grave.
+David then stabbed her and afterwards Catherine joined him in burying Neilson in a shallow grave.
 She would have received her degree for psychology from the university one year after her murder.